SharrySivia/Github-Finder/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.